josedaboinv/execute-or-run-bootstrap-modal-on-default-date-and-time/README.md

 ### Pre-requirements 📋

-_Bootrapp_
+_Bootrapp._
-_I put cdn links and script in the html, don't worry for that._
+_I put cdn links and script in the html sample, don't worry for that._